 What Causes a Rainbow?

-From the Set Everyday Earth Science
+Everyday Earth Science

 Find out how raindrops in the air bend sunlight to turn it into a colorful rainbow.
 Additional features to aid comprehension include colorful images, informational diagrams, hands-on activities, detailed captions and callouts, a table of contents, a phonetic glossary, sources for further research, and an introduction to the author.

 |Graphics||Full-color illustrations, Full-color photographs|